3dfxdev/EDGE/README.md

 There are custom configurations for each platform.
 This project uses Makefiles for compiling.
 (There is no autoconf/automake/libtool support).

+### Visual Studio and CMake support was recently added along with our standard Make system -- proper building instructions are coming soon!

+### Building with Make:

 #### Build Linux debugging + shared-lib binary:

     > make -f Makefile.linux